A dynamical version of Silverman-Tate's height inequality

-\end{proof} \begin{remark} As we mentioned before,\ our goal is to pass to blow-ups where $\mathcal{M}$ can be extended from $S$ to the compactification of $S$.\ Using Lemma \ref{lemma:ext} we can find such blow-ups\ (for example $S'$) and without loss of generality we will replace the old $\overline{S}$ by $S'$.\ Now we can assume that $\mathcal{M}$ has an extension to $\overline{S}$.\ Note that this change of base space does not effect the height of the base-space precisely because the blow-ups do not touch $S$\ (see Corollary \ref{corollary:change} in Section 5).\\ The above procedure could be easily done by application of Hironaka on $\overline{S}$ and passing to a regular compactification.\ However Hironaka is unknown for positive characteristic but blow-ups work just fine.\ This is one of the modifications that we make from the proof of Theorem \ref{theorem:main} in Appendix A of \cite{dimitrov2020uniformity}. \end{remark}
+Now we are done because we take $M':=\mathcal{O}(\tilde{\mathcal{E}})\otimes\mathcal{O}(\tilde{\mathcal{C}})^{-1}\in \text{Pic}(S_2)$.\ Then from \eqref{eq(1)} and \eqref{eq(2)} we immediately see that This completes the proof by taking $\gamma:=b_1\circ b_2$ and $S':=S_2$ (recall that blowing up preserves the projectivity). \end{proof} As we mentioned before,\ our goal is to pass to blow-ups where $M$ can be extended from $S$ to a suitable compactification of $S$.\ Using Lemma \ref{lemma:ext} we can find such blow-ups and without loss of generality we will replace the old $\overline{S}$ by $S_2$ in the lemma.\ Now we can assume that $M$ has an extension to $\overline{S}$.\ Note that this change of base space does not effect the height on the base $S$ in Theorem \ref{dynamical ST height inequality} precisely because the blow-ups do not touch $S$\ (see Corollary \ref{corollary:change} in Section 5). \begin{remark} The above procedure could be easily done by an application of Hironaka's theorem on $\overline{S}$ and passing to a \emph{regular} compactification if the field $k$ is of characteristics zero.\ However, Hironaka's theorem is unknown for positive characteristic but blow-ups work just fine.
+This is one of the modifications we make from \cite[Appendix A]{dimitrov2020uniformity}. \end{remark}